 - People who visited one page but missed another related page

 - What videos they watched (and how long they watched them)

-Set up Goal Autoresponders with Mailchimp and you can send out automatic targeted emails based on the content people did or didn’t engage with on your website.
+Set up Goal Autoresponders with Mailchimp, and you can send out automatically targeted emails based on the content people did or didn’t engage with on your website.

 9. Time Since Last Purchase

-Time since last purchase can be a valuable segmentation strategy since it doesn’t make sense to lump a customer who last bought from you months ago in with one who bought something last week.
+Time since last purchase is a valuable email segmentation strategy; It doesn’t make sense to lump a customer who last bought from you months ago in with one who bought something last week.

 Instead, you could split them up into two major groups:

 1. Frequent Buyers

 By segmenting those that are most loyal, a brand not only encourages repeat purchases but also develops relationships with its top patrons.

 This group purchases something from you at least monthly.
 They like your brand and are interested in your products, so you target them by: